 This case has been a timely wake-up call for us all in the workplace, more so for those in senior positions.
 Higher expectations are placed on people in positions of power, the power imbalance may mean that a subordinate is unlikely to have a free and frank conversation around behaviour that they find upsetting.
 So what does this mean for our workplaces?

-- Workplaces should reflect on their cultures, consider if bawdy & coarse, offensive and harassing behaviour has become normalised.
-If so what it needs to do to turn it around.
+- Workplaces should reflect on their cultures, consider if bawdy, coarse, offensive and harassing behaviour has become normalised.
+If so what needs to happen to turn it around.

 - We need to create discussion around what positive and respectful working looks like and what inappropriate/negative behaviours look like.
-If you don’t have guidelines and policies in place around this then you need to put them in place
+If you don’t have guidelines, policies and a reporting mechanism in place around this then you need to put them in place.

 - Be clear around what harmless joking and banter looks like and what harassment and bullying looks like; when the former starts to creep into the latter step in and put it right